shamvoke/shamvoke/_posts/2025-09-09-beep-code-if-laptops-could-talk.md

 Funny enough, I recall my first request to repair a laptop was way before I even owned one myself.
 So yeah, the shoes fit, although they were definitely oversized when I first stepped into them. 😅

 What I find even funnier is the fact that I end up fixing most of those devices anyway.
 Computers, phones, you name it.
-So much success rate that I would have easily switched career was it not for the fact that usually, it's expected that I fix stuff for free.
+So much success rate that I would have easily switched careers, were it not for the fact that usually, it's expected that I fix stuff for free.

 #### Shamthing else.